eseverson/hass-balena/.github/pull_request_template.md

 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published

-## Code Quality

-- [ ] Code follows Black formatting standards
-- [ ] Imports are sorted with isort
-- [ ] No linting errors with flake8
-- [ ] Type hints are provided where appropriate
-- [ ] Docstrings are updated for new/modified functions

 ## Integration Compatibility

 - [ ] Changes are backward compatible with existing configurations